EARTHING SYSTEMS GUIDE

 TN-C-S Earthing System (PME)

-TN-C-S (Terra Neutral Combined-Separated) is the standard earthing system for most new UK domestic and commercial installations.
-It is universally known as PME (Protective Multiple Earthing).
-In the supply network, the neutral and earth are combined into a single PEN (Protective Earth and Neutral) conductor.
-At the supply cut-out or meter position, the PEN conductor is split into separate neutral (N) and protective earth (PE) conductors for the installation.
+TN-C-S is the standard earthing system for most new UK domestic and commercial installations.
+BS 7671 defines it as a system in which neutral and protective functions are combined in a single conductor in part of the system, earthed at multiple points.
+That arrangement is PME — Protective Multiple Earthing.
+In the supply network the neutral and protective functions share one PEN conductor; at the cut-out or meter position the PEN conductor is split into separate neutral (N) and protective (PE) conductors for the installation.

-• • Earth provided by DNO PEN conductor, split at cut-out
+• Earth provided by the distributor's PEN conductor, split at the cut-out

-• • Most common system in UK properties built after 1970
+• Most common system in UK properties built from the 1970s onwards

-• • Multiple earth connections along the supply network improve fault path
+• Multiple earth connections along the network (ESQCR Reg 9(2)) strengthen the fault path

-• PME risk: PEN conductor break can raise earth to line voltage
+• Open-PEN risk: an open-circuit PEN conductor can raise connected metalwork towards line voltage

 Record earthing system details on your certificates